You ain't seen nothing, and yet: Future biochemical concentrations can be predicted with surprisingly high accuracy

-The Berg-Purcell analysis has also been reformulated using inference- and information-theoretic approaches, showing that optimal decision strategies~\cite{siggia2013decisions, desponds2020mechanism} can improve sensing performance without changing the underlying physical scaling.
-Maximum likelihood estimation from receptor binding trajectories achieves lower variance (error) than simple time-averaged occupancy, while retaining Berg–Purcell–type scaling with the number of binding events~\cite{endres2009maximum}.
+The Berg--Purcell analysis has also been reformulated using inference- and information-theoretic approaches, showing that optimal decision strategies~\cite{siggia2013decisions, desponds2020mechanism} can improve sensing performance without changing the underlying physical scaling.
+Bayesian formulations have likewise clarified how prior information, geometry, and internal biases shape concentration and gradient sensing accuracy~\cite{hu2011geometry, novak2021bayesian}.
+Maximum likelihood estimation from receptor binding trajectories achieves lower variance (error) than simple time-averaged occupancy, while retaining Berg--Purcell-type scaling with the number of binding events~\cite{endres2009maximum}.
 Optimal filtering and decoding of time-dependent signals further improve estimation accuracy by exploiting temporal correlations, yet remain constrained by diffusion-imposed limits~\cite{malaguti2021theory,sartori2011noise}.
 At the network and multicellular levels, spatial averaging, receptor crosstalk, and collective signaling can enhance performance relative to isolated receptors, but remain fundamentally limited by molecular noise~\cite{smith2016role, mugler2016limits, singh2017simple,carballo2019receptor}.
 Optimized signaling architectures and spatial profiles can buffer noise and improve robustness of downstream readout without violating fundamental physical limits~\cite{paulsson2004summing,saunders2009morphogen,tostevin2009mutual}.
 Collectively, these results significantly contributed to our understanding of the limits of concentration sensing accuracy across various contexts.